The sun’s working overtime and it’s getting real hot in here. Keep things cool in Singapore’s hot weather with these tips.

 We can’t tell you how much a facial mist comes in handy on especially warm days.
 It’s also a great pick-me-up for slow afternoons.
 We rotate between Glow Recipe, Bioderma and Eau Thermale Avene.

-5. Take a stroll through our green spaces
+6. Take a stroll through lush green spaces

 Try before you deny!
 It may seem counterproductive to explore the great outdoors when it’s so darn hot.
 But taking a walk in a shady green space filled with trees is actually cooling and also calms your mind.
 Try forest bathing to be one with nature.